-In the spring of 1781, Colonel Breaminst some of the hostile Delawa a body of troops the Muskingum.

-This, a portion of his followers thought, would be an excellent opportunity to destroy the Moravian towns, and it was with dificulty he could withhold them.
+In the spring of 1781, Colonel Brodhead led a body of troops against some of the hostile Delawares upon the Muskingum.
+This, a portion of his followers thought, would be an excellent opportunity to destroy the Moravian towns, and it was with difficulty he could withhold them.
 He sent word to Heckewelder, and tried to prevent any attack upon the members of his flock.
 In this attempt he appears to have succeeded; but he did not, perhaps could not, prevent the slaughter of the troops taken from the hostile Delawares.
 First, sixteen were killed, and then nearly twenty.
 A chief, who came under assurances of safety to Brodhead's camp, was also murdered by a noted partisan, named Martin Wetzel.
 From that time, the Virginians rested until autumn, when the frontier men, led by Colonel David Williamson, marched out expressly against the towns of the Christian Delawares; but they found that the Hurons had preceded them, and the huts and fields of the friends of peace were deserted.